-The Regulatory Decisions Committee (RDC) takes certain decisions as part of the FCA.
+The Regulatory Decisions Committee (RDC) takes certain decisions on behalf of the FCA.
 Read the biographies of the RDC members.

 Tim is also Chair of the Payment Systems Regulator’s Enforcement Decisions Committee.

 Elizabeth joined the RDC as a Deputy Chair in July 2015.